 As with most things, the mechanics of a CFD trade are best understood by going through an example.

 We’ll put on a CFD trade using the Pepperstone demo account.
 Pepperstone will provide us with an initial balance of €10,000 in virtual funds.
-We’ll practice trading with that until we get things working correctly.
+We’ll practice trading risk-free with that until we get things working correctly.

 Logging onto the platform will take you through to the trading dashboard.
 Our analysis points to the tech stock bull run continuing, so we are looking to buy units of the Nasdaq 100 index (NAS 100).

 Clicking on the market for NAS 100 takes us to a dashboard where we can see the price chart, trading volumes, and the ‘buy’ and ‘sell’ buttons on the trade execution sidebar.

 Deciding to buy 10 lots, we enter that number into the required data field.
 As soon as ‘buy’ is clicked, we have opened a trade, and we can see the P&L on the position start to move.

 The P&L on our CFD position in NAS 100 will be calculated as per the below formula: